benbalter/schedule-discussion-posts-action/README.md

 ## Usage

-Setting up the action requires three stess:
+Setting up the action requires three steps:

 - 1. [Set up this action](#set-up-this-action)
   1. [Add a Personal Access Token to the repository secrets](#add-a-personal-access-token-to-the-repository-secrets)